nick1425/CTFWriteups/README.md

 A journal of our adventures through the byte forest.

-Visit our [repo](https://github.com/nickbhe/CTFWriteups) for scripts and what not 🔥
+Visit our [repo](https://github.com/nickbhe/CTFWriteups) for scripts or the [gitbook](https://nickbhe.gitbook.io/shikata-ga-nai/) for nicer reading experience 🔥